Dzzz83/Motorbike-Tracking-System/README.md

 - os

 ### Note
-The code should be run with Python 3.9 or 3.8.
+The code should be run with Python 3.9 or 3.8 and Visual Studio Code.

 ### Installation